acentswap/docs2-wiki/get-started/using-pancakeswap-without-centralized-exchanges.md

 {% endtab %}

 {% tab title="AnySwap" %}
-Let's try moving USDT from Polygon (MATIC) blockchain to BSC using AnySwap.
+Let's try moving USDT from Polygon (MATIC) blockchain to ACENT using AnySwap.

 1. Prepare your Polygon (MATIC) wallet with USDT and some MATIC for gas.
 2. Since AnySwap only supports MetaMask, OKEx Wallet and Coin98 Wallet.
 If you are using other wallet apps, we recommend you to import your wallet into MetaMask.
 3. Navigate to [https://anyswap.exchange/#/router](https://anyswap.exchange/#/router)
 4. Connect your wallet and switch your network to Polygon (MATIC) Mainnet.
-5. Select USDT on MATIC mainnet as "From", and USDT on BSC mainnet as "To".
+5. Select USDT on MATIC mainnet as "From", and USDT on ACENT mainnet as "To".
 Then type in the amount of USDT you want to transfer.

     <img src="../.gitbook/assets/MBP3-2021.10.19-055554AM-Google Chrome_AnySwap - Cross Chain Protocol (1).png" alt="" data-size="original">
 6. Click "Approve USDT" to approve your USDT.
-7. Additionally if you want AnySwap to deposit your USDT into another BSC address.
+7. Additionally if you want AnySwap to deposit your USDT into another ACENT address.
 Please use the "+ Send To" button.
 8. Click "Swap" and complete your final cross-chain transactions.
 9. The entire process will take around 10-30 minutes to complete depends on how congested the network is.
 10. Once finished.
-You should receive your fund in your BSC wallet.
+You should receive your fund in your ACENT wallet.
 Now you can start using AcentSwap to swap some tokens on Acent Mainnet!
 {% endtab %}

 {% tab title="O3 Hub" %}